amitrai99/interview/lib/src/js/functional-vs-oop.md

 // Define pure functions to compute new data function addOne = (val) => val + 1;

-// Use JS APIs like `map` and pass functions as arguments to compute new data without mutating existing one const newData = data.map(addOne);
+// With JS APIs like `map` and `reduce`, pass functions as arguments to compute new data without mutating existing one const newData = data.map(addOne);
 ```